johnpapa/angular-ngrx-data/README.md

 ng serve -o
 ```

->`npm start` if you have not installed the Angular CLI globally.
+> Run `npm start` if you have not installed the Angular CLI globally.

-## Explore and run the library tests
+## Run the library tests

-The _ngrx-data_ library ships with unit tests.
+The _ngrx-data_ library ships with unit tests to validate functionality and guard against regressions.

-These tests demonstrate features of the library that are not covered in the demo app.
+These tests also demonstrate features of the library that are not covered in the demo app.
+They're worth reading to discover more advanced techniques.

 Run this CLI command to execute the tests for the library.